We are committed to providing an accessible user experience for all website visitors.

 How much will it cost to check ski equipment?

 Free baggage can also be a benefit for airline credit card holders or people who have achieved a certain status with their frequent flyer miles.
 So read the fine print and ask questions to see if you have that benefit.
 Some general travel credit cards not associated with one airline will waive fees if you select a ”preferred airline.”
-On a recent trip, we discovered that a fellow traveler had free baggage benefits, along with free checked bags for up to five traveling companions!
-On a round-trip flight that saved each person in the group $50 in checked baggage fees.
-That came to $250 in savings!
+On our last trip, we discovered that a fellow traveler had free baggage benefits, along with free checked bags for up to five traveling companions!
+On a round-trip flight, that saved each person in the group $50 in checked baggage fees.
+That came out to $250 in savings!

 What else can go inside the equipment bag?

-Have we stuffed a wet swimsuit on our return trip or pair of gloves and hats in with the skis?
+Have we stuffed a wet swimsuit, pair of gloves or hats in with the skis on our return trip?
 Every time.
 Have we stuffed our ski jacket in with the boots?
 Yes, we have.
 You can always pull a coat out of the bag and wear it on the plane if you have to, but it’s worth rolling it up and packing it in just in case.
 Ski clothes look bulky, but if you roll them up tightly, they tend to squeeze into tight spaces pretty well.
 Again, as long as you do it sparingly, you can get away with a few light items sharing space with your ski equipment.
 Keep in mind that if your bag is bursting at the seams, airline employees are going to have you remove items, so don’t push it.